biodash/biodash.github.io/content/codeclub/S03E06_datastructures/index.md

 The most important distinction between vectors and lists is within vectors *every value must be of the same type*: for example, all characters, or all integers, etc. Inside lists, you can *mix values of any type*.

-In addition, a list is best thought of as a general purpose container, which can contain not just mixed values, but entire vectors of any type.
+In addition, a list is best thought of as a general purpose container, which can contain not just mixed values, but also *entire vectors* of any type.

 Since we'll be comparing base-R with tidyverse functions, we need to load the tidyverse, and we'll also be using the `palmerpenguins` package to reproduce our previous ANOVA results: